terishonda/terishonda.cf/README.md

-- 👋 Hi, I’m Teris Labendski
+- 👋 Hi, I’m Teris Labendzki
 - 📫 How to reach me ...
+EMail: terislabendzki@wp.pl
+GMail: terislabendzki@gmail.com
 <hr>
 <!---
 terishonda/terishonda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.